 - Does it lease property?
 If so, when does the lease end?

 - What insurance information is provided and what is covered?

 - Are there complete employee files including salary and benefits?
-(For a comprehensive list of employee due diligence, read this list.)

 Of course, this is a very short list of the due diligence that would take place before purchasing another business but maybe you are not in the market to purchase a business.
 Maybe you’re planning to purchase a new building, add a new vendor or product line.
 There are plenty of decisions you are likely to make where proper due diligence is key.

 - Environmental Concerns - Does the property contain hazardous materials like asbestos, lead paint, or radon?
 If it does, have assessments done on the costs to mitigate the hazard.
 Does the property sit on a flood zone, active fault-line, or protected environment?

 - Location - What are the mineral, gas, and oil rights to the property?
 How much traffic will pass by your business each day?
 Is it easy to enter and exit?
 Is there enough parking?